Training

 systemctl start deviceupdate-agent

-7. Check that the agent is live by using the following command:
+Check that the agent is live by running the following command:

 systemctl status deviceupdate-agent

-3. At the top of the page, select Device Twin.
+At the top of the device page, select Device twin.

-For a new device, which hasn't received an update from Device Update, the DeviceManagement:DeviceInformation:1.swVersion value represents the firmware version running on the device.
-After an update has been applied to a device, Device Update uses the AzureDeviceUpdateCore:ClientMetadata:4.installedUpdateId property value to represent the firmware version running on the device.
+For a new device that hasn't received an update from Device Update, the DeviceManagement:DeviceInformation:1.swVersion property value represents the firmware version running on the device.
+After the device has an update applied, the AzureDeviceUpdateCore:ClientMetadata:4.installedUpdateId property value represents the firmware version.

-3. In the module twin of the Device Update agent module, delete any existing Device Update tag values by setting them to null.
-If you're using the device identity with the Device Update agent, make these changes on the device twin.
+In the device twin, delete any existing Device Update tag values by setting them to null, and then add the following new Device Update group tag.
+If you're using a Module Identity with the Device Update agent, add the tag in the Module Identity Twin instead of the device twin.

 "tags": {